 - Your temperature will be taken on arrival.
 If you have a temperature above 37.5 degrees, I will ask you to leave, go home and seek advice before you reschedule your appointment.
 I will record your temperature in my notes.

 - On entering the premises, I will provide you with hand sanitiser, and will ask you not to touch any door handles or surfaces.
 A box will be provided for you to put all of your belongings including shoes, clothing, phones and keys.
 The box will be sealed until the end of the treatment.

-- The wearing of a mask is currently optional for clients.
-However, I would prefer you wear a mask for the treatment, whilst you are not face down.
+- The wearing of a mask is now compulsory for clients.
+However, you may wish to remove or lower the mask whilst you are face down.
 I can provide a disposable mask at the cost of £2 if you are unable to bring your own.

 - At the end of the treatment, where possible, please pay using contactless or an online payment transfer.
-I will accept cash only, although the exact amount only as I am not allowed to give change.
+I will accept cash only, although the exact amount only.

 - I will provide you with hand sanitiser when you leave the premises, and strongly recommend you return home to wash your hands and change your clothes.